digital-asset/cn-quickstart/README.md

 If a container fails to start there are a couple of things to try:

-- Ensure docker compose is configured to allocate enough memory (recommended minimum total of 8 GB).
+- Ensure Docker Compose is configured to allocate enough memory.
+The recommended minimum total memory is 8 GB.
 - Start fresh with `make clean-all` and then delete all the Docker images and volumes as well.
 - You may need to upgrade to a more recent DAML SDK installation so try `make install-daml-sdk`.